angular/angular-cli/modules/aspnetcore-engine/README.md

 # Usage

-> Things have changed since the previous ASP.NET Core & Angular Universal useage.
+> Things have changed since the previous ASP.NET Core & Angular Universal usage.
 We're no longer using TagHelpers, but now invoking the **main.server** file from the **Home Controller** *itself*, and passing all the data down to .NET.

 Within our main.server file, things haven't changed much, you still have your `createServerRenderer()` function that's being exported (this is what's called within the Node process) which is expecting a `Promise` to be returned.